Skip to content

 InstallingΒΆ

-After downloading and extracting, open the wizard-X.Y.Z where X.Y.Z are the Wizard's version.
+After the download is completed, extract the downloaded archive.
+There will be a file called wizard-X.Y.Z where X.Y.Z are the Wizard's version.

 Choose where to installΒΆ